Our School Day

 At the beginning of the day

-The gates will be open from 8:50am and children can make their way straight into class for Early Morning Work.
-The gates will be closed at 9:05am.
+The gates will be open at the start of the school day and children can make their way straight into class for Early Morning Work.
+The gates will be closed at 8.55am.

 At the end of the day